AlinaShahmur/AlinaShahmur/README.md

 ## About me ##

 Hi!
 My name is Alina and I am a full stack developer with about 1.5 years commercial experience.
-I am passionate about web development and new technologies and like to optimize things.
 I have a Bachelor's Degree in Applied computer science and graduated Full stack web development course from Technion continuing education.
+Autodidact team player with analytical skills and attention to details who is passionate about web development.

 ## Education ##